Dr. Anu Bajaj FAQs

 How can I prepare for body contouring after weight loss?

-Preparation matters because these procedures usually require both physical recovery and lifestyle planning.
+Preparation matters because these procedures require both physical recovery and lifestyle planning.
 Helpful steps include:

 - Reaching a stable, maintainable weight before surgery